-Course Description: In-depth exploration of the various components of the nervous system and how it produces behavior.
-Topics include: human and comparative neuroanatomy, neurons and their electrochemical properties, visual, sensory, and motor systems, homeostasis, and learning and memory.
+Course Description: Detailed analysis of the anatomy, physiology, and chemistry of the nervous system and behaviors that it mediates.
+Topics include: neurons and electrochemical properties of neurons, sensory and motor systems, homeostasis, sleep consciousness, learning, and memory.

 Prerequisites: None.
 Textbook(s): TBD.